 - create, delete, edit, import, and export lexicons as part of your deployed applications.

 Chant LexiconKit handles the complexities of creating and editing lexicons for deployment with applications and generating pronunciations.

 LexiconKit provides you a simple way to create and edit lexicons with word pronunciations.
 Applications can generate pronunciations as part of its runtime operation to enable real-time customization and tailoring of speech recognition and speech synthesis environments.

 It simplifies the process of managing word pronunciations for Cepstral Swift API, Microsoft SAPI 5, Microsoft Speech Platform, and Nuance Vocalizer API lexicon formats to use with your favorite speech recognizers and synthesizers.

 LexiconKit includes C++, C++Builder, Delphi, Java, .NET Framework, and Silverlight class library formats to support all your programming languages and sample projects for popular IDEssuch as the latest Visual Studio from Microsoft and RAD Studio from Embarcadero.

-The class libraries can be integrated with 32-bit and 64-bit applications.
+The class libraries can be integrated with 32-bit and 64-bit applications for Windows platforms.